Alertbest/Alertbest/README.md

 ### Hi there 👋, my name is Alao Oluwatosin
 #### Aspiring Data Analyst

-I am an aspiring data analyst with a love for turning information into data and bring insight out of data which can be used for data driven decisions.
+I am an aspiring data analyst with a love for turning information into data and bringing insight out of data which can be used for data driven decisions.

 Skills: MS Excel, Google Spreadsheet / MySql, BigQuery / Tableau